joanromerodev/dynostream/README.md

 You're all set!
 You can now access the application locally from your browser by visiting **For backend: http://localhost:1818.
 For frontend: http://localhost:5173**

-## Cloud Access

-In addition to running the application locally, you can also access the cloud version of DynoStream through the following link: [DynoStream](https://dynostream.joanromerodev.com/).

-Enjoy the streaming experience with DynoStream!